-In case of absence from College, you should contact paul.graham-bell@ucleeds.ac.uk
+In case of absence from University, you should contact your module leader or contact Helen Gorman on helen.gorman@ucleeds.a.cuk

-4.6 How do I withdraw from my course?
+4.6 How do I suspend studies/withdraw from my course?

-If you are considering withdrawal from your course you should speak to your personal tutor or the Students' Union to discuss your reasons.
-If there is a problem, University Centre staff or Students' Union staff may be able to help.
+If you are considering suspension or withdrawal from your course you should speak to your personal tutor to discuss your reasons in the first instance.
+If there is a problem, University Centre staff may be able to help.
+You should also contact Student Finance England to discuss what will happen with your finance and if you will have any overpayments to pay back.

-If you decide to withdraw from your course or programme of study, you must notify us in writing.
-This notification must be sent immediately to your Head of Department and be copied to the HE Registrar Assistant at the following email address: heregistrar@ucleeds.ac.uk
+If you decide to suspend or withdraw from your course or programme of study, you must notify us in writing.
+This notification must be sent immediately to your Program Manager Helen Gorman and be copied to the HE Registrar Assistant at the following email address: heregistrar@ucleeds.ac.uk